 Master Horse

 The Tennessee Master Horse Program is an educational program designed to provide a foundation of science-based equine nutrition, management and environmental information applicable to all horse owners and those interested in equine well-being.
 Classes involve hands-on as well as virtual sessions to meet a variety of learning styles and schedules.
+Virtual sessions are only offered January-March.
+The cost of the program is $125 for the year.

 Class Schedule